What Drain Cleaning Actually Involves

 Top Complaints

-- Clogged drains are a frequent and frustrating problem for consumers.
+- Clogged drains are the most common and frustrating issue.

 Real Consumer Quotes

 Source: Price-Quotes Research Lab Consumer Sentiment Analysis.
-25 reviews across Reddit, Yelp, and Google Maps.
+11 reviews across publicly available consumer review platforms.
 Methodology

 Drain Cleaning in Portland — Local Market Intelligence